Gradient-based Algorithms for Convex Discrete Optimization via Simulation: Model and Framework

 Because $f$ does not have a closed-form representation and has to be evaluated by simulation, we take the view that no further structure information is available in addition to the convex structure.
 For instance, for a real-world model, $f$ may have a very flat landscape around the minimum, which may not be known a priori.
-In this case, there may be a number of decision variables that render objective value that is at most $\epsilon$ apart from the optimal.
-This also motivates our goal to select a good decision variable instead of the best, because too much computational resource may be needed to identify exactly the best, when the landscape around the minimum is flat.
-Therefore, our general goal is to develop simulation algorithms that are expected to robustly work for any convex model without knowing further specific structure.
+In this case, there may be a number of choices of decision variables that render objective value that is at most $\epsilon$ apart from the optimal.
+This also motivates our goal to select a good choice of decision variables instead of the best, because too much computational resource may be needed to identify exactly the best, when the landscape around the minimum is flat.
+Therefore, our general goal is to develop simulation-optimization algorithms that are expected to robustly work for any convex model without knowing further specific structure.

-Because the precision level $\epsilon$ cannot be delivered almost surely with finite computational budget for simulation, we consider a selection optimality guarantee called \textit{Probability of Good Selection}; see \cite{eckman2018fixed,eckman2018guarantees,hong2020review}. \begin{itemize} \item \textbf{Probability of good selection (PGS).} The solution $x$ returned by an algorithm has objective value at most $\epsilon$ larger than the optimal objective value with probability at least $1-\delta$. \end{itemize}
+Because the precision level $\epsilon$ cannot be delivered almost surely with finite computational budget for simulation, we consider a selection optimality guarantee called \textit{Probability of Good Selection}; see \cite{eckman2018fixed,eckman2018guarantees,hong2020review}. \begin{itemize} \item \textbf{Probability of good selection (PGS).} With probability at least $1-\delta$, the solution $x$ returned by an algorithm has objective value at most $\epsilon$ larger than the optimal objective value. \end{itemize}

 This PGS guarantee is also called the probably approximately correct selection (PAC) guarantee in the literature~\citep{even2002pac,kaufmann2016complexity,ma2017efficient}.
 While our focus is to design algorithms that satisfy the PGS optimality guarantee, we also consider the optimality guarantee of \textit{Probability of Correct Selection with Indifference Zone} as a comparison. \begin{itemize} \item \textbf{Probability of correct selection with indifference zone (PCS-IZ).} The problem is assumed to have a unique solution that renders the optimal objective value.
 The optimal value is assumed to be at least $c>0$ smaller than other objective values.
 The gap width $c$ is called the \textbf{indifference zone parameter} in~\citet{bechhofer1954single}.
-The PCS-IZ guarantee requires that the solution returned by an algorithm is the optimal solution with probability at least $1-\delta$. \end{itemize}
+The PCS-IZ guarantee requires that with probability at least $1-\delta$, the solution $x$ returned by an algorithm is the unique optimal solution. \end{itemize}